Search the Health Library

 Full and Part-Time Faculty, Student and Trainee participation in all aspects of the program is encouraged.

 This activity is intended for all full- and part-time JHU, faculty members who are interested in education.
 Students, residents and clinical and post-doctoral fellows who are interested in education are also invited.

-- Describe a framework for remediating struggling learners.
+- Describe a framework for teaching safety in a variety of settings.